phrugsa-limbunlom/phrugsa-limbunlom.github.io/_pages/about.md

 </div>
 <br>
 <p style="font-size: 15px; text-align: justify; margin: 0;">
-    Accidents, especially traffic accidents, are a common occurrence in Thailand, and there are many who encounter fractures to their skull or face.
-The mandible is a prominent bone in the face that is relatively easy to break, and although treatment can be effective, doctors need to know the fracture location (or locations) immediately to reduce the risk of other injuries.
-Diagnoses of the fractures is done by X-Ray, and X- Ray films are used as they are low-cost.
-However, locating fractures in the mandible using X-Ray film can be difficult and often requires the opinion of a specialist.
+Traffic accidents are a serious situation in Thailand.
+These accidents are prevalent and lead to a number of patients encountering fractures on their facial skulls.
+The mandible is a prominent bone in the face that is relatively easy to break, and although treatment can be effective, doctors need to know the fracture locations immediately to reduce the risk of other injuries.
+Diagnoses of the fractures is normally done by X-Ray due to its inexpensive cost.
+However, locating fractures in the mandible using X-Ray film can be difficult and often requires the opinion of  specialists.
 As such, a computer-aided diagnostic tool would lead to faster, more accurate, and less costly analysis.
 To our knowledge, no research has been undertaken on the effectiveness of such technology in mandibular fracture detection from X-Ray images.
-Therefore, this project will investigate relevant models and techniques, and deploy algorithms on real X-Rays, which will help non-specialist doctors diagnose mandibular fractures quickly, accurately, and without reference to a specialist.
-Moreover, the project will support medical research and study the efficiency and effectiveness of web applications in clinical practice.
+This research aims to investigate relevant models for images classification using convolutional neural networks (CNNs) and transferring techniques from pre-trained models to identify the names of mandibular fracture, also employ Gradient-weighted Class Activation Mapping (GradCAM) to localize the location of those fractures on x-ray images.
+Moreover, the trained model was deployed to create a diagnostic system helping non-specialist doctors diagnose mandibular fractures more accurately and efficiently without requiring a reference to specialists, as well as support medical research to study the effectiveness of web applications in clinical practice.
 </p>
 <br>
 <div style="text-align: center;">